 Does the Program include a semester by semester sequenced list of courses to be taken by students in order to complete the program?
 Is the sequence appropriate?
 Are full time and part time students able to complete the program in a reasonable time frame?

-Are all courses that have prerequisites or co-requisites noted properly?

-Comments: D. Target Population: Does the Program describe the target population for program enrollment?
+D. Target Population:

+Does the Program describe the target population for program enrollment?
 Is the target population appropriate?

-Comments: E. Cost to Student: Does the Program list expected student costs--tuition, administrative fees, lab and/or clinical fees, textbook or workbook costs, instructional supplies, costs of standardized exams, etc.?
-Comments: IX.
-PREREQUISITE(S) Does the Program describe any prerequisites necessary to enter this program?
+E. Cost to Student:

+Does the Program list expected student costs--tuition, administrative fees, lab and/or clinical fees, textbook or workbook costs, instructional supplies, costs of standardized exams, etc.?
+Are student costs realistic?

+Commence.

+VIII .
+PREREQUISITE(S)

+Does the Program describe any prerequisites necessary to enter this program?
 Are the program prerequisites listed appropriate?

+Comments:

+IX.
+CO-REQUISITE(S)

-Comments: X. CO-REQUISITE(S) Does the Program describe any co-requisites that a student must take or perform while enrolled in this program?
+Does the Program describe any co-requisites that a student must take or perform while enrolled in this program?
 Are the program co-requisites appropriate?

+Comments:

+X. CONTENT

-Comments: XI.
-CONTENT Does the Program include courses guides?
+Does the Program include courses guides?
 Are course descriptions correct and appropriate?
 Are the latest approved course descriptions listed in the catalog?

+Comments:

+XI.
+PROGRAM MEANS OF ASSESSMENT & CRITERIA FOR SUCCESS

-Comments: XII.
-PROGRAM EVALUATION GCC instructional programs are to undergo a formal assessment at least once every two years.
+GCC instructional programs are to undergo a formal assessment at least once every two years.
 In addition, departments periodically conduct formal, or sometimes informal, program reviews.
 Does the Program describe the process, methods, and procedures that will be used to determine program effectiveness?
 Does it describe how the effectiveness of this program will be assessed?
 Is the program assessment process adequate?
-Is there evidence that the program is meeting its goals?
-Is the program evaluator identified?
-Does the program document indicate that it will be evaluated in accordance with the AIE assessment cycle?
+What data is to be gathered by the department to determine whether the program is meeting its goals?
+Who performs the program evaluation?
+How often?
+How is the evaluation conducted?

+Is the current program assessment process is adequate?
+Should changes be made to the department program review process and activities?

+XII.
+ARTICULATION

-Does the program identify technical skill attainment/state/national certificate the student may sit for upon completion of course or program?
-Does the program identify means of collecting data annually to report the number of students that sit for and attain the certification?
-Comments: XIII.
-ARTICULATION Does the Program describe any articulation agreements made with GCC or local educational institutions or even with other institutions?
+Does the Program describe any articulation agreements made with GCC or local educational institutions or even with other institutions?
 Does the program need to be articulated with any other programs?
 If you are conducting a review of a GCC secondary program, does it articulate with the GCC postsecondary level program?
+Does it articulate with DOE program(s)?

-Are any of the required credits listed within a DCAPS agreement?
-Comments: Is there an SLO Map (Appendix G.) attached to the Program that states program and course level SLOs?
+1. Is there an SLO Map (Appendix G.) attached to the Program that state program and course level SLOs?
 Does the map show which ILOs are covered in the program?